Vermont lawmakers seek to remove slavery from constitution

-Vermont has a proud history of being the first state to abolish adult slavery in 1777.
-Now lawmakers want to make sure that any reference to slavery is removed from the state constitution.
+Vermont has a proud history of being the first state to abolish adult slavery, in 1777.
+Now lawmakers want to make sure any reference to slavery is removed from the state constitution.

-Colorado voters last year approved a similar constitutional amendment, and Utah lawmakers are taking up a comparable measure this year.
+Colorado voters last year approved a similar constitutional amendment, and Utah lawmakers have taken up a comparable measure this year.

-The Vermont Constitution says no person 21 years or older should serve as a slave unless bound by their own consent or "by law for the payment of debts, damages, fines, costs, or the like."
+"I think we should remove slavery in the Vermont constitution because slavery is a morally reprehensible and antiquated institution, and it reflects badly on the state and it sends the wrong message, especially to people of color," said Democratic Sen. Debbie Ingram, a lead sponsor of the amendment, which is co-sponsored by much of the Vermont Senate.

-Sen. Debbie Ingram, a lead sponsor of the constitutional amendment, says slavery should be deleted because it's "a morally reprehensible and antiquated institution."
-She says the wording "reflects badly on the state and it sends the wrong message especially to people of color."
+The Vermont Constitution says no person 21 or older should serve as a slave unless bound by their own consent or "by law for the payment of debts, damages, fines, costs, or the like."
+Nearly 90 years later, the 13th amendment to the U.S. Constitution banned slavery in the U.S., "except as a punishment for crime whereof the party shall have been duly convicted."

 Sign Up and Save